 Recognition of our work

-Our work to improve gender equality was recognised in 2018 with the Group’s inclusion in the Times Top 50 Employers for Women list for the 7th year running, we were named as a Top Ten Employer for Working Families for a third successive year.
+Our work to improve gender equality was recognised in 2018 with the Group’s inclusion in the Times Top 50 Employers for Women list for the seventh year runningand in the 2019 Bloomberg Gender-Equality Index.

-Many of our senior women have also been recognised externally in power lists and two of our leaders were named in the 2017 Financial Times HERoes list and the 2017 Cranfield '100 women to watch' list.
+Many of our senior women have also been recognised externally in power lists.
+In 2018, two of our leaders were named in the 2018 Financial Times HERoes list and three of our leaders were named in the 2018 Cranfield '100 women to watch' list.